A Step-by-Step Guide on Building a Mobile App for College Paper Writing

 Prototyping:

 After creating the wireframes, the next step is to develop a prototype.
 This advanced version of the wireframe includes factors like colors, typography, and other design elements.
-You can use tools such as Sketch, Figma, or The Adobe XD to do prototyping.
+You can use tools such as Sketch, Figma, or Adobe XD to do prototyping.

 4. Selecting Development Tools